Telling The Rest of the Story

 Posting 360° videos created to show the point of view of photojournalists covering protests around DC on Inauguration Day, and in the Capitol Building the evening of the President's address to a joint session of Congress can help media consumers obtain an overall feel for the process and setting.

-Example news articles with embedded links to 360° augmented content for protests around the inauguration of Donald Trump, President Trump speaking at CPAC 2017, Vice President Pence and Kellyanne Conway speaking at the 44th Annual March for Life, the 2017 March for Science, and Gymkana performing at Maryland Day demonstrate different ways that a traditional online article could provide extra context for a written story to a skeptical media consumer.
+Example news articles with embedded links to 360° augmented content for protests around the inauguration of Donald Trump, President Trump speaking at CPAC 2017, Vice President Pence and Kellyanne Conway speaking at the 44th Annual March for Life, the 2017 March for Science, Gymkana performing at Maryland Day, and a day at the White House demonstrate different ways that a traditional online article could provide extra context for a written story to a skeptical media consumer.

 Watching and looking around a narrated 360° walk-through of a place or situation where journalists find themselves but the average media consumer might not, such as the Press Corps area in the West Wing of the White House, can provide a reader with a more detailed mental image of the context of certain events.
 A 360° timelapse video over the course of an event such as a snowball fight on McKeldin Mall can also provide a different take of a scene for interested readers.
 Additionally, a 360° video might provide an interesting setting in which to present a short history lesson, such as one about Marine One told as the viewer virtually stands along the South Lawn and looks around as she arrives and departs.